openethereum/openethereum.github.io/Docker.md

 $ docker-compose logs -f
 ```

-In these logs you should see a token being generated to login to parity.
+In these logs you should see a token being generated to login to Parity Ethereum.
 Alternatively you can run the command:

 ```bash
 $ docker-compose logs | grep token